RichiePowell/wp-reading-time-estimator/README.md

-# WP Reading Time Estimator Plugin
+# Reading Time Estimator Plugin

 A simple WordPress plugin that calculates and displays the estimated reading time for posts.
 The reading time is based on the word count of the post and a configurable reading speed.
 It offers several customization options, including label customization, time format, and the ability to exclude short posts.